Merlin1846/bad_encrypter/README.md

 A simple encryption program that is probably not very good compared to everything else out there.

-For more info on how to use simple run the program with `./bad_encrypter -h`
+For more info on how to use simply run the program with `./bad_encrypter -h`